 (Schönbrunn Palace, Great Gallery © Schloß Schönbrunn Kultur- und Betriebsges.m.b.H. – Alexander Eugen Koller)

 - The Grand Tour lets you view an extra 13 or so rooms on top of the Imperial Tour.
-One is the breathtaking and moving Vieux-Laque room that Maria Theresa redecorated in honour of her deceased husband, Franz Stephan
+One is probably my favourite room in the palace: the breathtaking and moving Vieux-Laque room Maria Theresa redecorated in honour of her deceased husband

 (Schönbrunn Palace, Vieux-Laque room © Schloß Schönbrunn Kultur- und Betriebsges.m.b.H. – Alexander Eugen Koller)